lyokha/nginx-log-plugin/README.md

 *R*-counterparts `logStderrR`, `logEmergR`, `logAlertR`, `logCritR`, `logErrR`, `logWarnR`, `logNoticeR`, `logInfoR`, and `logDebugR` write to the specific for the current location error log.
-The *R* directives require the request context, and therefore they are heavier in use and speed than the *simple* directives.
+The *R* directives require the request context, and therefore they are heavier in use and speed than the *simple* (or *global*) logging directives, however they log the useful request context data which is unavailable in the global context.

 Haskell functions of the same names as the logging directives can be used in custom Haskell handlers.